Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 Image of dark green background with illustrated clouds and documents

 Content collaboration has become so important that it’s spawned a whole category of apps and services—Box and Dropbox, anyone?
-Microsoft, of course, came out with its own solution: Microsoft 365.
+Microsoft, of course, came up with its own solution: Microsoft 365.

 Microsoft 365 enables teamwork and content collaboration through a variety of products.
 This series of articles will focus on the ins and outs of three services that make up the backbone of content collaboration in the modern workplace: